AnDiChallenge/andi_datasets/Readme.md

 # The Anomalous Diffusion (AnDi) dataset library

 This library has been created in the framework of the [**Anomalous Diffusion (AnDi) Challenge**](http://andi-challenge.org/) and allows to create trajectories and datasets from various anomalous diffusion models.
-You can install the package using:
+The current version can be installed by cloning this repository and running the following line in the parent folder of the repo:

 ```
-pip install andi-datasets
+pip install -e andi_datasets
 ```

 You can then import the package in a Python3 environment using: